 The pedal offers an Overload LED to visually show us if the envelope detector is overloaded and trying to exceed the maximum amount of phase-shift in the envelope filter mode.

 Use the Electro-Harmonix Stereo PolyPhase in mono or stereo.
 Experiment with the 3 modes and dial in the parameter to suit your specific needs.
-Whatever you need from phase pedal, the PolyPhase will oblige and sound great whilst doing do!
+Whatever you need from a phaser pedal, the PolyPhase will oblige and sound great whilst doing so!

 Moog Moogerfooger MF-103 12-Stage

 Moog Moogerfooger MF103 12 Stage is, unfortunately, another discontinued pedal.
 It’s a shame since it sounds so great as a phaser.

 The MF-103 effect pedal is a direct descendant of Moog’s modular-type synthesizers effects.
 It sounds incredible on guitar as well as on any other sound source.

 This Moog pedal is made with two complete modular designs: